 - Implementation and Recommendations.
-Provide a blueprint for the implementing your recommendations.
+Provide a blueprint for implementing your recommendations.
 Be as specific as possible.

 Anticipate reader behavior and organize the memo for the audience

-If given limited time to review a document, many people will skim for headers and section title or read the first sentence of paragraphs to determine the paragraph’s importance.
+If given limited time to review a document, many people will skim for headers and section titles or read the first sentence of each paragraph to determine the paragraph’s importance.
 Anticipate the reader’s behavior to increase the impact of your memo:

 - Divide the memo into sections and use the headers to convey the main point of the section.
 If describing the importance of government healthcare programs in West Virginia, use a section title like “23% of West Virginians Rely on Medicare for Health Insurance” instead of “Importance of Medicare in West Virginia.”

 - Don’t bury the most important point of your paragraph by building up to it.
 Put the most significant point of a paragraph in the first sentence and use the rest of paragraph to support or expand on the point.

 - Use separate paragraphs and spacing for each important point so they do not get missed by the reader.
 It should look more like a sectioned summary than a continuous essay to increase readability.

 Use figures and tables only where appropriate